-The outer clamping rings apertures must line up with the inner filter cage apertures.
-The ends of the stainless steel mesh must be positioned so that they line up with one of the uprights between the apertures.
+The outer clamping rings apertures MUST line up with the inner filter cage apertures.
+The ends of the Stainless mesh MUST be positioned so that they line up with one of the uprights between the apertures.

 Have a pair of mole grips handy, so that when is all in the correct position you can clamp the tabs on the outer ring to hold all in position and re-adjust as necessary.
+As shown below.

 6. Double check that the ends of the filter mesh are not visible and are firmly behind one of the uprights.
-If they are visible then there will be a gap where particles can enter the filter.
+If they are visible then there will be a gap where larger particles can enter the filter.

-7. When all is correct install the 5 bolts in the outer clamp and tighten.
+7. When all Clamp and Mesh fitment is correct, reinstate the 7x M6 nuts and bolts in the outer clamp and tighten.

-8. Re-check alignment of both Cage with Clamp and Mesh joint with an upright column.
+8. Re-check alignment of the Cage, Clamp and Mesh joint with the upright columns.